I’m a proud step-mom to a wonderful 13-year-old boy.

 Teen girls, in particular, are at risk of cyberbullying on social media, but teen boys suffer from it too.
 Cyberbullying is associated with depression, anxiety, and even suicidal thoughts.

-Social skills are critical to our personal progress and development, none more so than for teens.
+Social skills are critical to our personal progress and development, none more so than for a teen’s mental health.
 Empathy and compassion are the most important tools in fighting bullying and they can only be truly developed and practised through human, face to face, interaction.

 It is possible for your teen to use social media while still having a healthy and fulfilling life.
 The key I think is to communicate openly with your teen about the risks and to know what social media platforms they’re using, without being overly intrusive and making them feel judged.

-Leading by example is pretty important too.
+Leading by example when it comes to your teen’s mental health is pretty important too.
 It’s no good telling your teen to wind down their social media use and then having your own phone basically chained to your wrist!
 Show your teen how to have downtime from phone use, especially on weekends and holidays.

 And don’t forget, Whats App IS social media!
 Well, it is if I say so!